MultiSafepay/docs/content/payment-methods/billing-suite/klarna/faq/changing-order-status-completed-to-shipped.md

 read_more: "."
 ---

-When you agree with an order and ship it, you need to change the order status from **Completed** to **Shipped**.
+Klarna does not support auto-ship functionality, so after you ship the order to the customer, you need to change the order status from **Completed** to **Shipped**.
 This prevents the order expiring, and lets Klarna initiate the billing process with the customer and pay the transaction out to your MultiSafepay balance.
 You can do this:

 - Automatically using our [API](https://docs.multisafepay.com/api/#update-an-order), which updates your MultiSafepay Control
 - Automatically in your [ecommerce integration](/integrations/ecommerce-integrations)